-In most families, incomes are pooled, consumption is collective, and responsibilities are shared.
-It should be an objective of the tax system to reflect this fact, by considering families as taxable units.
-The ability to pay of the family, as distinct from the individual members of the family, must be recognized.444
+families. incomes are pooled, consumption responsibilities are shared.
+It should be an objective of the system reflect this fact, by considering families as taxable units. pay of the family, as distinct from the individual members family, must be recognized.
+446